 Don't Take That Receipt! is a 3 minute comedic video about the toxicant BPA in cash register receipts.
 The main character, a woman shopping in a grocery store, becomes increasingly concerned about BPA exposure as her surroundings start interacting with her.

-This film as produced in collaboration with the Transformative Culture Project, which trains and employs youth to create impacting media about important issues.
+This film was produced in collaboration with the Transformative Culture Project, which trains and employs youth to create impacting media about important issues.
 With generous funding from the Toxics Use Reduction Institute we developed this project to educate the public about BPA and how to reduce exposure from receipts.
-From our Western Massachusetts branch we formed a team of two adults – a Project Director and an Artistic Director - and four Youth Producers from Holyoke.
+We formed a team of two adults – a Project Director and an Artistic Director - and four Youth Producers from Holyoke.
 Together our team wrote, produced, filmed, and edited this video.
 We partnered with two BPA experts as our science partners: Dr Laura Vandenberg, Researcher and Professor at UMass Amherst and Madalyn Cioci, Principle Environmental Specialist at the Minnesota Pollution Control Agency (see below).
 We are now running an extensive online and in-person outreach campaign to promote healthy behavior changes for customers, cashiers, and store managers.
 We are also promoting systemic change by encouraging storeowners to switch to phenol-free receipt paper, or better yet, to do away with paper receipts all together and make the switch to electronic receipts.

 Our Science Partners